BeRepublic/WordPress-Skeleton/README.md

 # WordPress Skeleton

-This is simply a skeleton repo for a WordPress site.
-Use it to jump-start your WordPress site repos, or fork it and customize it to your own liking!
+This a fork of the [original skeleton repo](https://github.com/markjaquith/WordPress-Skeleton) for Wordpress modified by the BeRepublic Tech Team.
+We have added some plugins and other common features.

 ## Assumptions

 * WordPress as a Git submodule in `/wp/`
 * Custom content directory in `/content/` (cleaner, and also because it can't be in `/wp/`)
+* The plugins are hosted in `/content/plugins/`
 * `wp-config.php` in the root (because it can't be in `/wp/`)
 * All writable directories are symlinked to similarly named locations under `/shared/`.